logself1988/learning-system-programming/docs/architecture/risc-v/risc-v-unprivileged-spec.md

 - RV32E
 - RV128I

+The base integer instruction sets use a **two's-complement representation** for signed integer values.

 > RISC-V has been designed to support extensive customization and specification.

 - "I": base integer ISA, prefixed by RV32, RV64.